plone/documentation/docs/conceptual-guides/package-management.md

 ## Manage backend Python packages

-pip with mxdev and uv are supported tools to manage the Python packages in the Plone backend.
+uv, pip with mxdev, buildout and are supported tools to manage the Python packages in the Plone backend.
 The following sections explain each of these tools in more detail.

+### uv

+{term}`uv` is a package manager which is popular for its speed, its ability to manage the installation of Python itself, and its ability to consistently reproduce installed packages using a {file}`uv.lock` file.

+When a project is fully managed using uv, it is configured in `pyproject.toml` and the packages are installed using `uv sync`.

+uv also has a backwards-compatible mode which works more like pip, and installs packages into a virtual environment via the command `uv pip install`.

+If you create a Plone project using Cookieplone, it creates a backend managed by uv.

 ### pip